ENJOY BODYWORK WITH NO PAIN

 Hospice Training - Heart Touch Project in Los Angeles, Ca

-Once the muscles regain their pliability & flexibility...I introduce my clients to Pilates because it elongates and strengthens, improving muscle elasticity, tone and joint mobility.
+Once the muscles and connective tissues regain their pliability & flexibility...I introduce my clients to Essentrics excercise program which improves muscle and fascia elasticity, tone and joint mobility as well therapeutic Pilates movements that address your personal needs.

-Neuromuscular Therapy is a deep tissue muscular therapy designed to offer very effective relief for muscular / skeletal pain symptoms due to chronic pain, injury, postural dysfunction, stress, stiffness, aging and fatigue.
+Neuromuscular Therapy is designed to offer very effective relief for muscular skeletal pain symptoms due to chronic pain, injury, postural dysfunction, stress, stiffness, aging and fatigue.

 The technique of neuromuscular therapy involves a precise micro stretching of each muscle involved in the condition you are suffering from.
 No machines of any type are used.